Head of Department

 Coursework = 30%, Examination = 70%

 Hone your communication and analytical skills with this exciting course.
-In the first year you will increase your awareness of film form by exploring how mise-en-scene, performance, cinematography, editing and sound go together to create meaning in film.
-The course will encourage you to develop a keen awareness of the role of the audience in making meanings from film, in particular reflecting on their own role as spectators.
-Film history will also be explored, covering a range of significant movements, styles and popular filmmakers.
+In the first year you will increase your awareness of film form by exploring how cinematography, editing, mise-en-scene, performance, and sound go together to create meaning in film.
+The course will encourage you to develop a keen awareness of the role of the audience in making meanings from film, in particular reflecting on your own role as a spectator.
+Film history will also be explored, covering a range of significant movements, styles and popular and iconic filmmakers.
 You will demonstrate your knowledge and understanding through practical and written tasks.
-In the second year, you can undertake further study of short film by developing a creative project.
-You will extend your knowledge of world cinema and explore some key styles of film and issues such as how popular films elicit emotional responses from an audience.
+In the second year, you will undertake further study of films by researching a topic of your choice culminating in the completion of a creative project.
+You will extend your knowledge of world cinema and explore some key styles of film and issues such as how silent and experimental films elicit emotional responses from an audience.

 What skills will I develop?

-You will gain technical skills with industry standard hardware and software in the coursework unit).
+- You will gain technical skills with industry-standard hardware and software (if you choose to create a film production in the coursework unit).